shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 The steps are pretty simple:
 - Extract node coordinates and accessibility from pandana network
-- Convert node coordinates to geoseries
+- Convert node coordinates to a geoseries
 - Tag nodes within a suburb boundary using the _contain_ operation.

 ```python